New Zealand women's national rugby sevens team: 2020 Tokyo Olympic Games

-New Zealand beat Kenya.
-In the next pool game Great Britain raced to a 21-nil lead before being beaten 26–21.
-They then beat Russia 33-0 and then beat them again in the quarter-final 36–0.
+In their first game of pool play New Zealand defeated Kenya 29-7.
+In their next pool game Great Britain raced to a 21-nil lead before being overhauled and defeated 26–21.
+The New Zealanders then overwhelmed Russia 33-0 and then defeated them again in the quarter-final 36–0.

-In the semi-final the Black Ferns were faced by an much improved Fiji, who up until that time had never beaten New Zealand.
-Within 90 seconds Broughton scored for New Zealand to give a 5- nil lead.
+In the semi-final the Black Ferns were faced by a much improved Fiji, who up until that time had never beaten New Zealand.
+Within 90 seconds Broughton scored for New Zealand to give a 5-nil lead.
 Fiji answered with a try by Vasiti Solikoviti to lead 7–5 at half-time.
 Resumption of the game after half-time saw Solikoviti score another try to increase the lead to 12–5.
 Nathan-Wong then equalized with a try under the goal posts.
 Waaka scored what was an unconverted try before Fiji scored in the corner to equalize, but Viniana Riwai was unable to convert the try.
 With the score drawn at 17-all the game was forced into extra time, during which Broughton who had been bought back onto the field to replace Brazier scored the winning try.
 The final score in favour of the Black Ferns was 22–17.

-The team then beat France in the final 26–12 after leading 19–5 at halftime.
+The team then defeated France in the final 26–12 to claim the gold medal after leading 19–5 at halftime.
+Across the entire event New Zealand scored the most points, 172 at an average of 28.7 points per game and conceded only 57 points.
+They shared the best try-scoring rate with France, scoring a try every 51 seconds of their own possession, compared with an average of 76 seconds.
+They also conceded the least penalties.

 Upon their return to New Zealand the entire team isolated for 14 days in a managed isolation and quarantine (MIQ) facility before being released into the general population.